 Every year on average, RM 9 million is disbursed to assist patients financially through the MAKNA Bursary Assistance Programme.
 This programme aims to assist financially-challenged cancer patients with a monthly allowance, medical equipment, medication and ancillary items to enable them to cope with cancer.
 Learn more about the bursary process here.

-In addition, MAKNA also offers volunteering initiatives that come in different forms, and allows you to choose whether to share your time, energy or expertise with the targeted groups that need help.
+In addition, MAKNA also offers volunteering initiatives that come in different forms and allows you to choose whether to share your time, energy or expertise with the targeted groups that need help.
 It gives you a firsthand opportunity to serve and comfort those who are less fortunate, in this case, cancer patients and their families.
 The willingness to share your time and energy will bring you contentment and self-satisfaction.
 You can sign up to be a volunteer on their website.

 National Cancer Society Malaysia (NCSM)

 Peer support groups can provide great healing benefits and assist a cancer patient’s life.
-The support groups consisting of survivors who have been through it before, can also help cancer patients cope by providing a safe place to share their feelings.
+The support groups consisting of survivors who have been through it before can also help cancer patients cope by providing a safe place to share their feelings.
 There are various types of support groups that NCSM has such as the prostate cancer support group, young cancer support group, lung cancer support group, gynaecological cancer support group, and Women cancer support group.

 NCSM truly believes in empowering and supporting people affected by cancer and their caregivers so that no one needs to face cancer alone.
 With that principle, NCSM caters to the wellbeing of cancer patients through its Resource & Wellness Centre, a one-stop information and support centre that aims to motivate individuals to fight cancer by enhancing their quality of life.
 With a wide range of support services and wellness classes, take care of your physical, emotional and mental well-being in a supportive and confidential environment.
 If you need to get help from any of their services, you can contact their toll-free helpline at 1-800-88-1000.

 Cancerlink is a non-governmental organization that provides emotional, practical and informational support through focused support care programmes and services with a commitment to alleviate the trauma caused by the affliction of cancer.
 Cancerlink hosts many activities to improve the quality of life of cancer patients such as social get-togethers, support care facilities, services resource centre and cancer-care emporium.
-They also host therapy sessions that includes yoga and qigong.
+They also host therapy sessions that include yoga and qigong.
 For more updates on their upcoming events and activities, do follow their Facebook page.